cascade.network

 This is an experimental research project in service to community leadership and as such will develop as relationships grow across time.

 Progressive technology networks can potentially give formalised support to vastly extend the reach of cultural creativity.
 Defining how that value will be organised is a creative act and belongs to members of the communities themeselves.
-The project works through the Cascade Network’s partners Further Arts and their decades of experience facilitating community meetings and creative workshop in Vanuatu.
+The project works with the Cascade Network’s partners Further Arts and their decades of experience facilitating community meetings and creative workshop in Vanuatu.

 Blog Posts